Product Strategy Framework

 Underserved Needs

-• Jobs-to-be-done analysis: I identify the functional, emotional, and social jobs customers are trying to accomplish
+• Jobs-to-be-done analysis: Identifying the functional, emotional, and social jobs customers are trying to accomplish

-• Pain point validation: I qualify and quantify customer pain points through surveys and follow-up interviews
+• Pain point validation: Qualifying and quantifying customer pain points through surveys and follow-up interviews

-• Competitive gap analysis: I analyze how existing solutions fall short in addressing customer needs
+• Competitive gap analysis: Analyzing how existing solutions fall short in addressing customer needs

-• Opportunity sizing: I prioritize needs based on frequency, severity, and willingness to pay for solutions
+• Opportunity sizing: Prioritizing needs based on frequency, severity, and willingness to pay for solutions

-"For our database optimization tool, I conducted a jobs-to-be-done analysis with 25 database administrators that revealed three critical underserved needs: 1) preemptively identifying performance issues before they impact users, 2) automatically generating optimization recommendations without requiring deep database expertise, and 3) implementing optimizations without scheduled downtime.
+"For a database optimization tool, the product team conducted a jobs-to-be-done analysis with 25 database administrators that revealed three critical underserved needs: 1) preemptively identifying performance issues before they impact users, 2) automatically generating optimization recommendations without requiring deep database expertise, and 3) implementing optimizations without scheduled downtime.
 Survey validation with 200+ DBAs confirmed these were high-priority pain points, with 82% rating 'zero-downtime optimization' as extremely important yet poorly served by existing solutions."

 Layer 3